cjtinant/FFA_regional-skew/notes/script-notes_and_developer-log.md

 ------------------------------------------------------------------------

+### 03b_station_covars.R

+Station-level (Level 0) data include three location parameters: longitude, latitude and altitude, and one scale parameter: watershed area.
+Altitude and watershed area are reported in SI units and transformed to EPSG:5070.

+The parameters for drainage area and contributing drainage area were coalesced prior to dropping gages with missing drainage area or altitude data.

-### 03b_make_macrozone_layer.R
+### 03c_make_macrozone_lut.R

-The macrozone scale is the coarsest resolution scale for the study.
-EPA Level III (L3) and IV (L4) Ecoregions are aggregated into three
+Macrozones, which represent the coarsest analysis scale for the project, are delineated along a composite gradient of moisture availability, soil development, and groundwater connectivity.
+These patterns are broadly reflected in three macrozones: Tallgrass Prairie, Mixed-Grass Prairie, and Shortgrass Steppe.

-macrozones: Tallgrass Prairie, Mixed-Grass Prairie, and Shortgrass Prairie macrozones.
-When possible macrozones are delineated at the L3 Ecoregion scale.
-Regions with greater variability at the L3 Ecoregion scale, e.g.the central and southern Great Plains States required delineation at the L4 Ecoregion scale.
+Ecoregion Level designations follow both North American Ecoregion nomenclature and United States (US) Ecoregion nomenclature.
+For example, NA_L3CODE == 9.4.1 refers to: 9 GREAT PLAINS dot 4 SOUTH CENTRAL SEMI-ARID PRAIRIES dot 1 HIGH PLAINS and correspond with US_L3CODE == 25 High Plains.
+The L4 designations follow the Level IV Ecoregion nomenclature (US_L4CODE), e.g. 25b the Rolling Sand Plains L4 Ecoregion of the High Plains.
+Macrozones are delineated at the L3 Ecoregion scale, when possible.
+Regions with greater variability at the L3 Ecoregion scale, e.g. the central and southern Great Plains States , i.e. Colorado, Kansas, Oklahoma, New Mexico, and Texas, exhibit a one to many cardinality at the L3 scale, and are delineated at the Level IV (L4) Ecoregion scale.
 Vegetative composition described in State-level L4 descriptions by Omerick and others (see Related Files below) was the primary basis for macrozone classification.

-The general characteristics of each macrozone are as follows:
+The general characteristics of the custom macrozones are as follows:

-The **Tallgrass Prairie Macrozone** is located in the eastern portion of the Great Plains in the glacial till and loess plains of the Temperate Prairies (L2) Ecoregion, eastern portions of the South Central Semiarid Plains (L2) Ecoregion in the Flint Hills region, where a natural fire frequency has maintained this tallgrass remnant community.
-The Tallgrass Prairie Macrozone is an area of higher annual precipitation (typically
+The **Tallgrass Prairie Macrozone** is located in the eastern portion of the Great Plains in the glacial till and loess plains of the Temperate Prairies Ecoregion, eastern portions of the South Central Semiarid Plains Ecoregion in the Flint Hills region, where a natural fire frequency has maintained this tallgrass remnant community.
+The Tallgrass Prairie macrozone is an area of higher annual precipitation (typically
 \> 850 mm), deep, fertile soils with high water retention, and dense herbaceous vegetation, and extended baseflow.
 Characteristic species in the macrozone include: Andropogon gerardii (Big Bluestem), Panicum virgatum (Switchgrass), Sorghastrum nutans (Indiangrass).

-The **Mixed-Grass Prairie Macrozone** generally marks a transition from xeric shortgrass steppe to the west and mesic tallgrass prairie to the east in the West Central Semi-Arid Prairies (L2) Ecoregion, the Northwestern Glaciated Plains (L2) Ecoregion, central portions of the South Central Semiarid Prairies (L2) Ecoregion, eastern portions of the Central Great Plains (L2) Ecoregion, and uplands portions of the Tamaulipas- Texas Semi-Arid Plain (L2) Ecoregion.
-The Mixed-Grass Prairie Macrozone is an area of moderate precipitation (typically 500–800 mm), and high interannual precipitation variability, variable soil textures, and a combination of event-driven flow and baseflow regimes.
-Vegetatively the macrozone is characterized by a mixture of tall, mid, and short grass species, including: Schizachyrium scoparium (Little Bluestem), Bouteloua curtipendula (sideoats grama), Bouteloua gracilis (sideoats grama), and Stipa sp.
+The **Mixed-Grass Prairie Macrozone** generally marks a transition from mesic Tallgrass Prairie in the eastern Great Plains and xeric Shortgrass Steppe in the western portion of the region, and consist of the L2
+ecoregions: West Central Semi-Arid Prairies, the Northwestern Glaciated Plains, central portions of the South Central Semiarid Prairies, eastern portions of the Central Great Plains, and uplands portions of the Tamaulipas-Texas Semi-Arid Plains.
+The macrozone is an area of moderate precipitation (typically 500–800 mm), and high interannual precipitation variability, variable soil textures, and a combination of event-driven flow and baseflow regimes.
+The macrozone is characterized by a mixture of tall, mid, and short grass species, including: Schizachyrium scoparium (Little Bluestem), Bouteloua curtipendula (Sideoats Grama), Bouteloua gracilis (Blue Grama), and Stipa sp.
 (Needlegrass species).

-The **Shortgrass-Steppe Macrozone** is located in the western portion of the Great Plains in the western portions of the South Central Semiarid Prairies (L2) and Western High Plains (L2), Central Great Plains (L2), and lowlands portions of the Tamaulipas-Texas Semi-Arid Plain (L2) and Southwestern Tablelands (L2).
-The Shortgrass Steppe is characteried by low precipitation, sparse vegetation, shallow soils with limited infiltration, rapid surface runoff, a rapid-response, event- driven hydrologic regime, higher flood skew, driven by reduced canopy structure and limited ET buffering.
+The **Shortgrass-Steppe Macrozone** is located in the western portion of the Great Plains in the western portions of the South Central Semiarid Prairies, Western High Plains, Central Great Plains, and lowlands portions of the Tamaulipas-Texas Semi-Arid Plain and Southwestern Tablelands.
+The Shortgrass Steppe is characterized by low precipitation, sparse vegetation, shallow soils with limited infiltration, rapid surface runoff, a rapid-response, event-driven hydrologic regime, higher flood skew, driven by reduced canopy structure and limited ET buffering.

 ### Related Files: